 We recognized that the work needed to continue so that the EBT program continued to evolve to reflect today’s challenges, as well as understand how EBT is being implemented and to take feedback from the industry.

-Mike’s career began in the RAF flying fast jets, followed by time as an airline pilot in the UK.
-He spent 8 years with the UK Civil Aviation Authority in operations and training oversight before joining Airbus in Toulouse.
-In his Airbus role of Senior Director Training Policy and Development, Mike started the EBT project in 2007.
-Between 2009-2011 Mike worked for Mechtronix, now part of TRU Simulation, who sponsored his role as leader of the EBT project, along with IATA.
-As well as being an Airbus qualified instructor and examiner and President of the Foundation, he is a Director of the LOSA Collaborative, and works with many airlines and regulatory authorities to support the implementation EBT worldwide.
+Mike's career began in the Royal Air Force flying fast jets, followed by time as an airline pilot as commander on the Boeing 757/767.
+He spent eight years with the UK Civil Aviation Authority in operations and training oversight also flying the Airbus A319/320/321 and A330, before joining Boeing (Alteon) and then Airbus in Toulouse.
+In his Airbus role of Senior Director Training Policy and Development, Mike began the EBT Project.
+Between 2009-2011 Mike worked for Mechtronix, now part of TRU Simulation + Training, who with IATA sponsored his activity in developing EBT.
+He returned to Airbus in 2011 assuming a senior role before becoming Head of Training Strategy for Etihad in Abu Dhabi.
+Mike is CEO of EBT Solutions, Head of Training Strategy for TRU Simulation + Training and a Director of the LOSA Collaborative.

 Capt.
 John Scully, Vice President